The Verve Pipe: Villains, The Verve Pipe, and Underneath (1996–2008)

-Their first major label release was 1996's Villains, which was a minor hit and launched two Billboard Hot 100 charting singles, the first being "Photograph", which charted at #53, then the #5 hit "The Freshmen", which was their most popular single.
+The band's first major label release was 1996's Villains, which was a minor hit and launched two Billboard Hot 100 charting singles, the first being "Photograph", which charted at #53, then the #5 hit "The Freshmen", which became their most popular single.
+The songs "Cup of Tea" and "Villains" also charted at #35 and #24 on the Mainstream Rock chart.
+The Verve Pipe went on tour with Tonic in the summer of 1997.
 On June 28, 1997, the band performed at Edgefest in Barrie, Canada.
 While performing, someone in the crowd threw a beer bottle towards the stage and it hit Brian Vander Ark in the cheek.
 The band then left the stage to seek medical attention.
-Villians was certified platinum by the RIAA in 1997.
+Villains was certified platinum by the RIAA in 1997.

 In 1999, the band came back with a new album, The Verve Pipe, along with the single "Hero".
 The album, however, failed to achieve the commercial appeal of its predecessor.
 In 2001, the band released their next album, Underneath, along with the single, "Never Let You Down".
 The album also includes the song "Colorful", which was featured on the soundtrack of the film Rock Star, and "Happiness Is", featured on the soundtrack of the film Joe Somebody.
+Brian Vander Ark released his first solo album in 2003 and his second album in 2006.

 The Verve Pipe released an EP of Christmas music called A Homemade Holiday in 2007.